-It is the responsibility of the hunter to ensure that you are properly licensed, hunting within the legal areas, and hunting for the appropriate species.
-At any time, landowners and managers may cancel the permit due to fire danger, logging activity, vandalism, etc. The Department has no control over these decisions.
+It is the hunter's responsibility to ensure that you are properly licensed, hunting within the legal areas and hunting for the appropriate species.
+Landowners and managers may cancel the permit at any time due to fire danger, logging activity, vandalism, etc. The Department has no control over these decisions.
 If closures and/or cancellations occur, the Department cannot guarantee that a new access permit will be issued or alternate access opportunities will be available.
 This program does not guarantee a successful harvest.
-If any errors are found in the 2022 Road Access Entry Booklet, please reference the 2022 Big Game Hunting Regulations for the most up-to-date information.
+If errors are found in the 2023 Road Access Entry Booklet, please reference the 2023 Big Game Hunting Regulations for the most up-to-date information.

 Qualifying for the program